smizell/saunter/README.md

-# Sauntering
+# Saunter

 Walk through data.
 Do things as you go.
+Collect the things you need.

 ## Install